any-docs/css/content/guides/animations/using/index.md

 ### Repeating the animation

-To make the animation repeat itself, use the {{cssxref("animation-iteration-count")}} property to indicate how many times to repeat the animation.
+To make the animation repeat itself, use the `animation-iteration-count` property to indicate how many times to repeat the animation.
 In this case, let's use `infinite` to have the animation repeat indefinitely:

 ```css
 p {